metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 tdif <- Sys.time() - t1
 ```

-All runs completed in `r round(as.numeric(tdif), 2)` minutes.
+All runs completed in about 1 minute.
 The composite plot is then generated from the `plist` plots list as follows.

 ```
 pdf("mh_switchfreq.pdf", 10, 6)